Liverpool target Nunez left out of Uruguay squad as Benfica star edges closer to £75 Anfield transfer | Goal.com

 Darwin Nunez was removed from Uruguay's matchday squad on Saturday as the Benfica star inches nearer to a move to Liverpool.

-The Celeste take on Panama in Montevideo's Estadio Centenario as part of their ongoing World Cup preparations.
+The Celeste take on Panama in a friendly at Montevideo's Estadio Centenario as part of their ongoing World Cup preparations.

-But they will have to do without their young striker, who is expected to clinch a £75 million ($94m) transfer to Anfield in the coming days.
+But they will have to do without their young striker, who is reportedly on set to clinch a £75 million ($94m) transfer to Anfield in the coming days.

 Editors' Picks